sm18lr88/OpenAI_TTS_GUI/README.md

 ## Usage

+<sub>**NOTE:** When you click "Create TTS" and hit OK, unless you get a warning, it's actually starting to work.
+The program doesn't tell users it's begun to work.
+Just give it a few moments and you should start to see the audio files appearing in the selected output folder.</sub>

 1. Create a `api_key.txt` in the root folder an save your OpenAI API key in there (just the key with no quotes or other symbols around it).
    - Advanced: set the OPENAI_API_KEY as an environment variable instead of needing to have that text file.
 3. In the terminal, type `python path/to/tts_creator.py`, or use the bundled .exe